Density functional study of orbital-selective magnetism in FeAs-based superconductors

-To find out effects of different orbital characters of Fe magnetic moments on the electronic structures, we obtained orbital-resolved band structures and projected density of states (PDOS) in SmFeAsO, as a prototype of LnFeAsO, in nonmagnetic and magnetic phases (Fig.~4).
-With zero $m_\text{Fe}$, energy bands have distinct orbital characters along high-symmetry lines, yielding PDOS slowly varying near $E_F$ [Figs.~4(a) and (b)].
+To find out effects of different orbital characters of Fe magnetic moments on the electronic structures, we obtained orbital-resolved band structures and projected density of states (PDOS) in SmFeAsO, as a prototype of LnFeAsO, in nonmagnetic phase and $d_{xy}$- and $d_{yz}$-AFMs (Fig.~4).
+In the nonmagnetic phase with zero $m_\text{Fe}$, energy bands have distinct orbital characters along high-symmetry lines, yielding PDOS slowly varying near $E_F$ [Figs.~4(a) and (b)].

-With the $d_{xy}$ magnetic moment, strong anti-crossing occurs between $d_{xy}$ bands, opening orbital-dependent energy gaps at $E_F$ [Fig.~4(c)].
+In SmFeAsO in $d_{xy}$-AFM where Fe magnetic moment has only $d_{xy}$ orbital character, strong anti-crossing occurs between $d_{xy}$ bands, opening orbital-dependent energy gaps at $E_F$ [Fig.~4(c)].
 In the $\Gamma$X line, $d_{xy}$ and $d_{zx}$ bands repel each other at $E_F$ and at -260~meV.
-In the $\Gamma$Y line, $d_{xy}$ bands open a large energy gap near $E_F$ [marked with $\Delta_{xy}$ in Fig.~4(c)], while $d_{zx}$ bands are intact.
+In the $\Gamma$Y line, $d_{xy}$ bands open a significant energy gap near $E_F$ [marked with $\Delta_{xy}$ in Fig.~4(c)], while $d_{zx}$ bands are intact.
 Except for anti-crossing at -100~meV in the $\Gamma$Y line, $d_{yz}$ bands are almost unchanged.
 The $d_{xy}$ PDOS is greatly modified with a partial-gap opening at $E_F$ and a huge peak right above $E_F$ [Fig.~4(d)].
-The $d_{zx}$ PDOS also shows a reduction near $E_F$ because of coupling to $d_{xy}$ [Fig.~4(d)].
-Despite these large effects of the $d_{xy}$ magnetic moment on the electronic structures near $E_F$, deformation of bands is mostly near the crossing points, with no shift of original band edges [Fig.~4(c)].
-This confirms that the origin of the $d_{xy}$ magnetic moment is due to FS nesting.
+The $d_{zx}$ PDOS also shows a reduction near $E_F$ because of coupling to $d_{xy}$ bands [Fig.~4(d)].
+Despite these significant effects on the electronic structures near $E_F$, deformation of bands is mostly confined near the band-crossing points, with no shift of original band edges [Fig.~4(c)].
+This confirms that the Fe magnetic moment of $d_{xy}$ orbital character is due to FS nesting.